joeclark-phd/data-engineers-manual/manuscript/chapter05.md

 identify the person who made the request and the browser version he is using.
 Response headers may include the date of the response, and if there is a message body such as a web page, will tell you the type of data to expect, and its length.
-Several other headers may be useful to us in building systems to communicate data over the Internet, and I will discuss them below.
+Several other headers may be useful for different kinds of tasks.

 ##Communicating in Data